 My name is Pat.
-I work here at Cascade in the marketing space helping drive traffic to our website, getting more trials and looking at what’s working and what’s not working for us.
-I’ve been with Cascade for a little bit over four/five months now and I thought I’d take this opportunity to not only walk you through the software from a marketing perspective but also give you a little bit of our story and where we’re at now from that side as well and really show you sort of behind the curtains as to not only how we use the software but how we got to where we are at this stage.
+I work at Cascade in the marketing space helping drive traffic to our website, getting more trials and looking at what’s working and what’s not working for us.
+I’ve been with Cascade for a little bit over four/five months now.
+I thought I’d take this opportunity to not only walk you through the software from a marketing perspective but also give you a little bit of our story.
+I’d like to share where we’re at now as well as really show you a behind the curtains as to not only how we use the software but how we got to where we are at this stage.

 Before you start building your strategy, claim your FREE 14 day trial of Cascade

 Cascade is the complete strategy execution platform and will help you to create your strategic plan and much more.
 Easy to use, incredibly powerful and trusted by some of the largest (and smallest) brands in the world.
 Pricing starts at $29 per month

 (You can either watch the video below or read the post if you prefer)

 Starting The Process

 So, before I started here at Cascade, we didn’t really have a marketing team as such.
 It doesn’t mean we didn’t have any marketing being carried out, of course, we had plenty of marketing activities happening and it’s evident if you go on and take a look through our blog, a lot about marketing was heavily pushed throughout our blog content and this is essentially thanks to Tom, our CEO, and co-founder who really championed the marketing space for Cascade up until this point and thanks to getting a lot of these articles ranking really well on the top of Google.